sybrew/the-seo-framework/readme.txt

 		* It caches the tooltip elements, so it no longer has to perform expensive lookups on movement or change.
 		* It now makes waits for the browser animation renderer's invocation on mouse-movement, so it no longer performs expensive calculations as fast as your computer's processor can handle it; instead, it only processes at the speed of your monitor's refresh rate (which is about 60~250 times per second, not 1500 times).
 			* At 4.6GHz on Ryzen Zen 2, we went down to about 4~10% single-CPU-core usage, from 100%, at 60 and 144hz, respectively.
+	* We optimized the Block editor's loading time by removing superfluous REST requests that'd fetch terms for components that did not support it.
 	* The (social/logo) image preview icon no longer animates on-load, improving performance.
 	* The (social/logo) image select/change button now updates its text on manual input accordingly.
 	* You can now tap a tooltip-handler inside a label or link without accidentally activating the label, activating a button, or following the link.
 A second tap will propagate as a regular click.
 	* The description generator can now intelligently strip nested HTML elements.
 	* We normalized entity escaping for titles and descriptions, so you should now always see their output as intended on the edit-screens.
 	* When (single/double/triple) clicking on a title's prefix or additions hover element, the focus ring of the title input no longer flickers.
 Instead, it remains solidly focussed.
+	* You can no longer select the primary term for taxonomies that aren't supported (not publicly viewable or otherwise disabled via the TSF interface).
+	* The primary term selector now loads in graciously and no longer bounces the interface on reload; these improvements are especially noticable with slower server connections.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.